 Can I Send You My Favorite Coffee?

 People often ask to send me their favorite coffee beans and I really appreciate the thought.
-However, I have become very particular about my coffee and only prefer to drink my favorite coffee.
+However, I have become very particular about my coffee and prefer the ones I listed above.

 Thanks for all info.
 We bought uncle’s 28′ 1990 Comcast in Mayerthorpe AB, CA. Covid kept us from picking up RV.
 A deal 1990, 15K miles, great shape.
 Hopefully get it June 2022.
 Newbies for sure.
 Always looking for adventure.
 Glad I found you browsing.
 We’ll be checking in soon.
 Good tips on coffee, I’m a coffee snob.
 Lol